mfms-ncsu/galant-js/feature-requests.md

 See the two `.jpg` files for desired locations of buttons.
 Location of popups during and at the end of algorithm execution is difficult to control, probably because of the nested contexts in `pages/GraphView/index.jxs`

-* Use of keyboard to navigate drop downs or popups with buttons is awkward; direct shortcuts for some operations on nodes and edges might be useful, e.g., the following exist in the Java version: (a) show and hide of weights/labels; (b) add or delete nodes and edges.
+* Use of keyboard to navigate drop downs or popups with buttons is awkward; direct shortcuts for some operations on nodes and edges might be useful, e.g., the following exist in the Java version: (a) showing and hiding of weights/labels; (b) adding or deleting nodes and edges.

 * Editor windows persist when the main browser window is closed; they should go away.